 Virtual Reality Relaxation: Reduce Anxiety with Well-Being Apps

 Anxiety is the most common mental health issue in the US, affecting a whopping 18% of the population, or 40 million adults.
-Anxiety symptoms cost $42 billion per year, and make up roughly 30% of our counties total mental health costs.
+Anxiety symptoms cost $42 billion per year, and make up roughly 30% of our country's total mental health costs.
 People with anxiety disorders are 3-5 times more likely to go to the doctor, often for anxiety symptoms that are mistaken for physical illnesses.
-But traditional anxiety treatments are expensive, inaccessible, and underutilized.
-To truly help people reduce anxiety, we need to start thinking outside of the therapist’s office.
+But, traditional anxiety treatments are expensive, inaccessible, and underutilized.
+To help people reduce anxiety, we need to start thinking outside of the therapist’s office.

 Reducing Anxiety with Well-Being Apps

 So how does virtual reality reduce anxiety?
 CoreRebootVR’s well-being apps create what I am calling “Virtual Reality Relaxation”.
 It’s a calm state created by watching soothing imagery.
 Dorote Lucci, founder of Wellness Realities and CoreRebootVR tells me using her apps feels like being in a bathtub.
 “You don’t have to do anything.
 You just let yourself be, and you fall into a calmer, more relaxed state.”

 Dorote’s hunch that her apps induce relaxation gained momentum after conducting research on one of her apps – StarFlight VR.
 High-anxiety participants who used StarFlight showed significant reduction in anxiety immediately after using the app.
 This decrease in anxiety seemed to be a result of virtual reality relaxation.
 One participant said, “It put me into a kind of self hypnosis where I was able to "take a break" from the reality of every day life.”
 Another participant said, “It quieted my mind.”
 Overall, people found StarFlight to soothe and relax them.

 Virtual Reality Deep Breathing Exercise